ziprandom/graphql-crystal/README.md

 ## Usage

-In order to create a GraphQL Schema and execute queries and mutations against it three steps have to be performed.
+In order to create a GraphQL Schema and execute queries and mutations against it three steps have to be performed:

 1. define a GraphQL Schema in the [graphql schema definition language](http://graphql.org/learn/schema/)
-2. convert existing domain models to act as graphql object types by including the ```GraphQL::ObjectType``` and defining accessable fields.
+2. reopen existing domain models to act as graphql object types by including the ```GraphQL::ObjectType``` and defining accessable fields.
 3. define the resolve callbacks for the root queries and mutations.

 ### Example

-All the following code can be found in [exp_lang_repl](example/simple_blog_example.cr).
+All the following code can be found in [example/simple_blog_example.cr](example/simple_blog_example.cr).

 We will assume a very simple domain model for a web application that gives us some users with different user roles, posts and comments: